A style guide for the Oshkosh Scholar.

 Jason Brown graduated from UW Oshkosh in May 2010 with a degree in biology/microbiology.
 During the 2008-09 academic year, he collaborated with Dr. Gregory Kleinheinz through the Undergraduate Student/Faculty Collaborative Research Program.
 Jason has always been interested in environmental research, but his undergraduate research experience of beach testing on Lake Superior helped him appreciate it at a deeper level.

-- Faculty Adviser bio (up to 500 characters)
+- Faculty mentor bio (up to 500 characters)

 - See samples.

 - Dr. John Smith is an assistant professor of journalism and received his Ph.D. from the University of Arizona.
 He began teaching at UW Oshkosh in 1990.
 His research interests include political journalism and ethics.

 Dr. Mary Jones joined the UW Oshkosh Foreign Languages and Literatures Department in 1992.
 She has a Ph.D. from Washington University.
 Her research explores Cuban culture and literature with a specific focus on the nonfictional testimonio—an authentic first-person narrative by a witness to events that typically are traumatic, such as war or imprisonment.

 - Student author’s name, signature, major, phone/e-mail

 To ensure anonymity during the blind review process, the names of the author and faculty mentor should not be found anywhere except on the cover page.
 However, the author and mentor names can be added to an article that has been accepted for publication.